macCesar/purgeTSS/docs/configuring-guide.md

 ```

 ### Overriding the default spacing scale
-If you'd like to override the default spacing scale, you can do so using the `theme.spacing` section of your `config.js` file:
+If you want to override the default spacing scale, you can do so using the `theme.spacing` section of your `config.js` file:
 ```javascript
 // ./purgetss/config.js
 module.exports = {